 How to Prevent Alcohol-Related Kidney Stones

-To prevent alcohol-related kidney stones, use moderation consuming alcohol.
+To prevent alcohol-related kidney stones, use moderation when consuming alcohol.
 You should also drink tons of water and foods that aren’t salty throughout the day that you plan on drinking.
 This is so that your body and kidneys don’t become dehydrated.

-To further avoid alcohol-related kidney stones, you should make sure that you’re getting an adequate amount of calcium each day.
+Another way to prevent alcohol-related kidney stones, you should make sure that you’re getting an adequate amount of calcium each day.
 This is because the most popular type of kidney stones, calcium oxalate, can develop due to a calcium deficiency.